drvinceknight/pfm/book/tools-for-mathematics/08-statistics/how/main.md

 ### Calculate quantiles

-To calculate cut points dividing data in to $n$ intervals of equal probability we can use `statistics.quantiles` which takes an iterable and a number of intervals.
+To calculate cut points dividing data in to $n$ intervals of equal probability you can use `statistics.quantiles` which takes an iterable and a number of intervals.

 ````{tip}